-Listen above to the Research Seminar given by Marisa Abrajano on January 12, 2010.
+Please listen (above) to the Research Seminar given by Gordon Hanson on February 23, 2010.
 We also encourage you to subscribe to our CCIS Podcast and listen to all of our research seminars for free!

 We intersect data on births from the WDI with U.S Census information on country of origin to estimate cohort-specific migration rates to the U.S. for twenty-one countries in the Americas.
 Using these data, we confirm the theoretical prediction that labor supply should play a driving role in migration, with individuals born into unusually large cohorts having a higher propensity to migrate.
 We find this effect to be strongest in nearby countries, with a slope that is decreasing and convex in both distance and in the number of countries crossed to reach the U.S. Labor supply-driven migration also interacts in interesting ways with shocks in the sending countries: natural disasters, sudden stops, and high-variability in income per capita all lead to more out-migration when they occur in large cohorts.
 Our results suggest a strong role for demographic pressure in generating migration in the Americas. (paper co-authored with Craig McIntosh, UCSD Economics)

 Gordon Hanson, Professor, Department of Economics and School of International Relations and Pacific Studies, University of California, San Diego